cncf/devstats.archive/BENCHMARK.md

 # Benchmarks

+Please not that Ruby version was removed.
+It was slower, and Kubernetes community prefer tools written in go.

+Postgresql was fater than MySQL, so it was only supporte din dropped Ruby version.
+Go version uses Postgres.

-Here are results of benchmarks:
+Here are historical results of benchmarks Go & Ruby tools:

 # gha2db tool benchmarks